WorksApplications/SudachiPy/README.md

 Sudachi & SudachiPy are developed in [WAP Tokushima Laboratory of AI and NLP](http://nlp.worksap.co.jp/), an institute under [Works Applications](http://www.worksap.com/) that focuses on Natural Language Processing (NLP).

-Warning: SudachiPy is still under development, and some of the functions are still not complete.
-Please use it at your own risk.
+**Warning: SudachiPy is still under development, and some of the functions are still not complete.
+Please use it at your own risk.**

-## Instruction
+## Setup

 SudachiPy requires Python3.5+.